just-buildsystem/justbuild/doc/concepts/expressions.md

 ##### Unary functions

+ - `"not"` Return the logical negation of the argument, i.e., if the argument is logically false, return `true`, and `false` otherwise.

  - `"nub_right"` The argument has to be a list.
 It is an error if that list contains (directly or indirectly) a name.
 The result is the input list, except that for all duplicate